Hybrid Localized Spectral Decomposition for multiscale problems: Hybrid Localized Finite Elements

+Of course, the numerical scheme and the estimates developed in Section~\ref{ss:dhc} hold.
+However, several simplifications are possible when the coefficients have low-contrast, leading to sharper estimates.
+We remark that in this case, our method is similar to that of~\cite{MR3591945}, with some differences.
+First we consider that $\tilde T$ can be nonzero.
+Also, our scheme is defined by a sequence of elliptic problems, avoiding the annoyance of saddle point systems.
+We had to reconsider the proofs, in our view simplifying some of them.

 We now establish the following fundamental result for low-contrast.
-The technique used for the proof is extended in Lemma~\ref{l:decay2} for the high contrast case. \begin{lemma} Let $v\in\VH$ where $\supp v\subset K\in\triH$, and $\tilde\mu_h^f=Pv$.
+The technique used for the proof is extended in Lemma~\ref{l:decayhc} for the high contrast case.
+The Lemma~\ref{l:decayhc} is now replaced by the following. \begin{customlemma}{\ref{l:decayhc}'} Let $v\in\VH$ where $\supp v\subset K\in\triH$, and $\tilde\mu_h^f=Pv$.
 Then, for any integer $j\ge1$,